 View this post on Instagram

 Beginning its journey at Pier 13 in Hoboken for eight years and since then has expanded to a brick-and-mortar location in Jersey City, Dark Side Of The Moo serves up unique burgers and sandwiches.
-At any given time customers will find kangaroo, alligator, yak, bison, and many other proteins on our menu.
+At any given time customers will find kangaroo, alligator, yak, bison, and many other proteins on the menu.
 There are vegetarian items, and vegan and gluten-free options available too.

 Jerkin Chicken

 Providing authentic, Jamaican-style food for more than two decades is Jerkin Chicken’s claim to fame.
 But don’t let the name fool you.
 Jerkin Chicken serves up way more than just chicken dishes.
 Think pork, shrimp, oxtails, and more.
-Jerkin Chicken stays true to its Jamaican roots by seasoning each meal with the traditional flavors of its beloved homeland while offering only the freshest and finest ingredients.
+Jerkin Chicken stays true to its Jamaican roots by seasoning each meal with the traditional flavors of its beloved homeland while serving up only the freshest and finest ingredients.
 Emulating the popular jerk shacks found throughout Jamaica, Jerkin Chicken can usually be found in Exchange Place in Jersey City or on River Street and Sinatra Drive in Hoboken.
 To learn more about the menu, how to book for catering, or where the truck will be next, follow the truck on Instagram @jerkintruck.
 It can also be found in Hoboken.

 The Lomo Truck

 Customers can find their Peruvian fix at The Lomo Truck.
 Some of the favorites are, of course, lomo saltado — which is beef strips stir-fried, onions, and french fries.
 Try the green monster if possible — it’s pesto spaghetti with beef strips.
+The Lomo Truck is also opening a storefront in the Heights soon.

 Momma’s Kitchen

 There’s no need to travel far if you’re craving Puerto Rican-style food.
 Momma’s Kitchen is a food truck that is entirely devoted to serving Puerto Rican cuisine.
 There’s a weekly menu created and each day has different dishes.
 The day-to-day menu here has three sections: rice, protein, and sides.
 Rice options include white rice, rice with pigeon peas, and yellow rice.
-For protein, Momma’s Kitchen serves up chicken stew, pork chops, pernil, and more.
+For protein, Momma’s Kitchen serves up chicken stew, pork chops, pernil, and other options.

 Pizza Vita